stirante/minecraft-item-db/README.md

 This is a simple repo containing JSON files with list of all Minecraft Bedrock items and blocks together with useful info about them.

-To save some space, some properties are hidden, when having a default or empty value.
+To save some space, some properties are hidden, when set to default or empty value.

 ## Items